 Drinkopoly - The craziest game ever

-Serious board players will only shake their head in amazement at the sight of Drinkopoly.
-Drinkopoly is what is commonly referred to as a "drinking game" in everyday language.
-The preparation is simple: In addition to the board game itself, you also need some drinking glasses and a bottle of schnapps.
-The simple sequence of this party board game is designed in such a way that board players who enjoy drinking can easily reach the finish line even with three per thousand.
+Serious board gamers will only shake their heads in amazement at the sight of Drinkopoly.
+Drinkopoly is what would be commonly referred to as a "drinking game" in everyday language.
+The preparation is simple: In addition to the board game itself, you also need a few drinking glasses and a bottle of schnapps.
+The simple process of this party board game is designed in such a way that board players who enjoy drinking easily reach the finish line even with three per mille.
 That is exactly the aim of the game: simply reach the goal with the pawn.
-However, along the way there are numerous tasks waiting to be completed by the players.
+However, along the way there are numerous tasks waiting for the players to complete.
 Either the playing fields or the action cards reveal which actions are required.

-Since the game concept is basically linked to the (un) popular game “Choice, Truth or Dare”, it is advisable not to integrate too reticent types of players into the round - or at least to fill them up properly in advance.
-During the game there is a lot of drinking, wandering and then drinking again.
-Anyone who is frowning in amazement should now Drinkopoly Just try it out in a large group, because despite the questionable procedure, depending on the composition of the playgroup, there can be a lot of fun.
-If you want to look for a deeper meaning in board games, you should Drinkopoly on the other hand avoid, of the much praised “cultural asset board game” not much remains after the first round.
+Since the game concept is basically based on the (un)popular game "Choice, Truth or Dare", it is advisable not to integrate too reticent types of players into the round - or at least to fill them up properly in advance.
+During the game there is a lot of drinking, wandering around and then drinking again.
+Anyone frowning in surprise should Drinkopoly Just try it out in a large group, because despite the questionable procedure, depending on the composition of the playgroup, there can be a lot of fun.
+If you want to look for a deeper meaning in board games, you should Drinkopoly on the other hand, avoid it, there is not much left of the much-praised “cultural asset board game” after the first round.

 Word Slam from KOSMOS - creative word battles